Aiiii-den/ml_pm10/README.md

 is available and adds it to the existing data.
 Another approach could have been storing historic data in a csv file and updating it everytime new data is available.
 Additionally, when the Update Data button is clicked the website sometimes glitches and shows the second half of the page twice.
 This is assumed to be caused by the API call responses being processed.

+Additionally, the documentation for the project was written in sprint 11 and the repository was restructured and cleaned up.

 ### 4. Analysis & Discussion